COMM 501 Medical Concepts and Health Writing 3 Credits

 terminology and the ability to comprehend and explain scientific literature.
 Students will develop

 the skills needed to translate medical information for a wide range of audiences.
 Students will

 also be required to apply these concepts through the creation of multiple types of health writing

 Imparts advanced knowledge of crisis management, including theory, techniques and applications.
 Students will gain competency in a number of areas including: changing opinion and behavior, crisis management principles, strategies, tactics and communication methods.
 Students will work in teams to develop the knowledge and skills to manage the messages surrounding crisis-related issues found in organizations.

 Provides students with the tools to think and write strategically.
 Students will gain competency in a number of areas including: identifying challenges and communicating to different workplace audiences; developing content for daily, routine and specific workplace requirements; focusing on strategic, outcomes-based writing; and cultivating interpersonal relationships for successful communication.
 These skills are particularly important for those in or aspiring to managerial/senior staff roles.

-COMM 505 Introduction to Communication Strategies 1.5 Credits
+COMM 505 Health Communication Theory 3 Credits

 COMM 507 Bus Presentation Strategies 3 Credits

 Develops the ability to create purposeful presentations with targeted messages relating to audience needs.
 Students will gain competency in a number of areas including: messaging, writing for the visual media, using current visual presentation tools, delivering an impactful presentation and taking advantage of social media channels.
 They will develop the knowledge and skills to influence and inspire internal and external constituencies, a key part of communication practitioners’ jobs, especially those in managerial/senior staff roles.